felixriese/susi/README.rst

 -----------

 We present the SuSi package for Python.
-It includes a fully functional SOM for unsupervised, supervised and semi-supervised tasks.
+It includes a fully functional SOM for unsupervised, supervised and semi-supervised tasks:
-The class structure is set up as follows:

 - SOMClustering: Unsupervised SOM for clustering

-  - SOMEstimator: Base class for supervised and semi-supervised SOMs

-    - SOMRegressor: Regression SOM
+- SOMRegressor: (Semi-)Supervised Regression SOM
-    - SOMClassifier: Classification SOM
+- SOMClassifier: (Semi-)Supervised Classification SOM

 :License:
     `3-Clause BSD license <LICENSE>`_